 SIX Internet cafes were sealed by Kuala Lumpur City Hall in the first three months of the year for acting as fronts for gambling.

-"This is part of our efforts to prevent vice activities such as prostitution, gambling and illegal massage parlours from mushrooming in the capital.
+Deputy Federal Territories and Urban Wellbeing Minister Datuk M. Saravanan said more than 100 computers were seized in the raids."This is part of our efforts to prevent vice activities such as prostitution, gambling and illegal massage parlours from mushrooming in the capital.
 The situation is under control."

 He was replying to Senator Chiew Lian Keng who asked why vice activities had continued despite raids by the authorities.